opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Computes the weighted sum of two arrays.

-    :param src1: The first source array.
+    :param src1: First source array.

     :param alpha: Weight for the first array elements.

-    :param src2: The second source array of the same size and channel number as  ``src1`` .
+    :param src2: Second source array of the same size and channel number as  ``src1`` .

     :param beta: Weight for the second array elements.

-    :param dst: Destination array.
-It will have the same size and number of channels as the input arrays.
+    :param dst: Destination array that has the same size and number of channels as the input arrays.

     :param gamma: Scalar added to each sum.

     :param dtype: Optional depth of the destination array.
 When both input arrays have the same depth, ``dtype`` can be set to ``-1``, which will be equivalent to ``src1.depth()``.

-The functions ``addWeighted`` calculate the weighted sum of two arrays as follows:
+The function ``addWeighted`` calculates the weighted sum of two arrays as follows:

 .. math::